simosund/bpf-examples/pping/README.md

-# PPing using XDP and TC-BPF
+# ePPing - evolved Passive Ping using XDP and tc-BPF
-A re-implementation of [Kathie Nichols' passive ping (pping)](https://github.com/pollere/pping) utility using XDP (on ingress) and TC-BPF (on egress) for the packet capture logic.
+A re-implementation of [Kathleen Nichols' passive ping (pping)](https://github.com/pollere/pping) utility using BPF programs to efficiently process packets in the kernel.
+This eliminates the need for cloning packets and sending them to user space like traditional packet capturing does.
+For egress traffic ePPing uses tc-BPF hook and for ingress traffic it can either use tc or XDP.

 ## Simple description
-Passive Ping (PPing) is a simple tool for passively measuring per-flow RTTs.
+Evolved Passive Ping (ePPing) is a simple tool for passively measuring per-flow RTTs.
 It can be used on endhosts as well as any (BPF-capable Linux) device which can see both directions of the traffic (ex router or middlebox).
 Currently it works for TCP traffic which uses the TCP timestamp option and ICMP echo messages, but could be extended to also work with for example TCP seq/ACK numbers, the QUIC spinbit and DNS queries.
 See the [TODO-list](./TODO.md) for more potential features (which may or may not ever get implemented).

 The fundamental logic of pping is to timestamp a pseudo-unique identifier for packets, and then look for matches in the reply packets.
 If a match is found,